 Section 5(5): This subsection requires perimeter landscaped buffers and curbed planting islands in all parking lots of 5 or more spaces.
-The revised site development plan appears to meet the screening options outlined below.
+The submitted site development plan does not appear to have met either of the two permitted screening options outlined below.